The qualitative research field introduces moderators to a myriad of topics – which is what I love most about this job.

 With this in mind, Elevated Insights’ set-up for such projects always includes:

-- Smaller group sizes – we’ve found that a group format often works even better than one-on-one interviews, as participants can be encouraged to share more deeply when they hear others describe similar experiences.
+- Smaller group sizes – we’ve found that a group format often works even better than one-on-one interviews with personal topics in market research, as participants can be encouraged to share more deeply when they hear others describe similar experiences.
 A genuine rapport is easier to develop in a relatively smaller group, as respondents feel less exposed, and have time to fully share their thoughts.
 An exception, where one-on-one interviews may be more productive, is for topics where shame may be involved – e.g. bankruptcy, multiple divorces, mental illness/suicide.

 - In-person sessions – a moderator’s first inclination may be to conduct online research, given that consumers today seem so willing to expose themselves online.
 Certainly, online is the appropriate choice if you need geographic distribution and/or for low incidence rates.
 Otherwise, we actually prefer in-person sessions for highly personal topics, as we find it easier to develop rapport/intimacy, and to observe body language that helps us read between the lines.